If you can’t get Statutory Maternity Pay, you may be entitled to another benefit called Maternity Allowance.

 When you make your claim, The Department for Work and Pensions (DWP) will check you’ve paid enough Class 2 NI contributions.
 Or you can check yourself on the GOV.UK website.

-If you haven’t paid enough to get the full rate (£140.98 a week), you’ll get £27 a week for 39 weeks if you meet the other qualifying criteria for Maternity Allowance.
+If you haven’t paid enough to get the full rate (£151.97 a week for 2021-22), you’ll get £27 a week for 39 weeks if you meet the other qualifying criteria for Maternity Allowance.

 It is possible to make extra National Insurance contributions to make sure you get the full amount of Maternity Allowance.
 HMRC will tell you how to do this when you make your claim.
 Or contact the HMRC self-employed National Insurance helpline.

 Telephone:0300 200 3500